 As a lady in my mid-40s, the texture of blushes is becoming more and more important so I rarely stray from cream blushes.
 Cream blushes are the literal crème de la crème – they create a dewiness that is unparalleled and are so easy to blend on the apples of cheeks, which is key as you develop more texture on aging skin.
 Although I do have a few powder blushes I enjoy, the majority of my favorites are creams or balms.

 WHY CREAM BLUSH FOR MATURE SKIN?

 Cream blush is ideal because it looks more natural on the skin, leaves a dewy sheen, and doesn’t settle into lines or creases.
 Powders can sometimes accentuate wrinkles and make older, drier skin look even more dehydrated.
 Cream blush gives such a luminescence to the skin, making it appear more translucent and youthful.
 Personally, I always feel like my skin looks much more hydrated and glowing when I wear a cream blush.

 You can apply with your fingers or I really prefer using a stippling brush like my very favorite by RMS Beauty.
 I use a patting, circular motion to keep any harsh lines from forming.
-If you check out my Beauty Tips Highlight on Instagram, about 1/3rd of the way through, I have a Blush Tutorial showing exactly how I apply cream blush.
+If you check out my Blush Highlight on Instagram, about 1/3rd of the way through, I have a Blush Tutorial showing exactly how I apply cream blush.

 Alright!
 Let’s take a look at some of my favorites.